-When I tell you that Kenya took the bowl of this carrot ginger dip and tried to drink it, that gives you some idea about how much he LOVED it.
+When I tell you that Kenya took the bowl of this Carrot Ginger Miso Dip and tried to drink it, that gives you some idea about how much he LOVED it.

 I get so many emails from parents saying that their little ones won’t eat vegetables.
 In my experience if you give them something to dip their vegetables in, magically they want to give it a try.
 I’m not saying this will work with every child, but it’s worked for many people I’ve suggested it to.